 The design concepts should blend the Chevrolet Corvette’s high-performance driving and rakish styling with the comfort- and practicality-focused interior of an SUV.
 The program is internally called Project R or Brand R. One of the sources said that any additional Corvette model would be a pure electric vehicle.

 The Chevrolet Corvette electric SUV would use the GM Ultium Platform (third-generation global EV platform) that has so far given the GMC Hummer EV and the Cadillac Lyriq.
 “Ultium platform will allow Chevrolet to further expand its range of electric vehicles to full-size pickup trucks, compact crossovers, and even high-performance vehicles,” Simcoe said during GM’s CES 2021 keynote.

 GM’s all-new global EV platform is designed for high-end parameters like 800-volt operating voltage, 350 kW charging power, 200 kWh battery pack capacity, and 400 miles or more range.
-With the mammoth GMC Hummer EV, despite the obvious drawbacks of its body style, accelerating from 0-60 mph in just about three seconds (GM estimate), one can only imagine how quickly a sleek Chevrolet Corvette SUV with a coupe-style roofline would build up speed.
+With the mammoth GMC Hummer EV, despite the obvious drawbacks of its body style, accelerating from 0-60 mph in just about three seconds (GM estimate), one can only imagine how quickly a sleek Chevrolet Corvette SUV with a coupe-style roofline will vanish from a drag race startline.

 As for the Chevrolet Corvette SUV release date, one of Bloomberg’s sources suggests that sales could begin as soon as 2025.